Never Touch Without Testing

 The arms retract.
 The casket seals.
 The buzzing stops.

 The walk out takes longer than the walk in.
 It always does.
 The Undercity is darker after an extraction, as though the fragment was providing light we didn't notice until it was gone.
 My teeth still ache from the resonance.
 They'll ache for days.
 Sparks says the ache is the fragment's echo—a ghost of its processing signature imprinted on your scanner hardware.
 He says if you listen carefully, the echo contains information.
+He says he's heard things in the echo that change how he understands what ORACLE was.

 Sparks hasn't slept more than two hours a night in eleven years.
 I try not to listen too carefully.